Top Italian Doctors Claim Virus no Longer Exists Sparks Row - UrduPoint

 Rome, (APP - UrduPoint / Pakistan Point News - 1st Jun, 2020 ) :A claim by a leading Italian doctor that the new coronavirus "no longer exists" in the country sparked a furore Monday, with the government urging caution.

-But the government has insisted this is one of the most dangerous phases of a pandemic that has claimed 33,500 lives in the country.
+But the government has insisted this is one of the most dangerous phases of a pandemic that has claimed over 33,000 lives in the country.

 It has urged people to abide by social distancing rules and wear masks to prevent the virus from spreading once again.